exyi/diplomka/diplomka/text/4-implementation-1-collection.md

 By default, the `pairs.py` script loads all basepairs into memory to group them by PDB ID and subsequently process each structure individually.
 This enables straightforward parallel processing using the Python `multiprocessing` module: we group the table of pairs by PDB ID and use `multiprocessing.Pool.map(...)` to process each structure.
-In an effort to maintain uniform CPU time consumption and to avoid mean emails from the PBS daemon, we split structures with more than 100 000 basepairs into several groups, and prioritize larger groups over smaller ones.
+In an effort to maintain uniform CPU time consumption to avoid mean emails from the PBS daemon, we split structures with more than 100 000 basepairs into several groups, and prioritize larger groups over smaller ones.

 In the context of annotating basepairs on the entire PDB (@sec:testing-basepair-params), we must compute the parameters for all _basepair candidates_, i.e., pairs of nucleotides in proximity to one another.
-Given the substantial size of the dataset, it is practical to subdivide it into smaller chunks and process them sequentially.
+As such dataset is of substantial size, we subdivide it into smaller chunks and process them sequentially.
-This functionality can be invoked using the `--partition-input-select=K/N` command-line option, where **N** is a placeholder for the total number of partitions, and **K** is the specific partition to be processed in the current run.
+This functionality can be accessed using the `--partition-input-select=K/N` command-line option, where **N** is a placeholder for the total number of partitions, and **K** is the specific partition to be processed in the current run.
 The parameter `K` can also be specified to be a range, allowing for execution of multiple partitions via a single command, such as `--partition-input-select=0-64/64`.
 Apart from reducing memory usage, the option may be used for parallel processing across multiple machines.